A Concise Guide to Glaucoma--Symptoms, Causes and Treatments

 Treatment for Glaucoma

 The initial treatment for open-angle glaucoma is usually prostaglandin eye drops to increase the flow of fluid out of the eye, which decreases pressure.
 Beta blocker eye drops are also prescribed to decrease fluid production.
-For glaucoma patients allergic to certain ingredients in prostaglandin and beta blocker eye drops,of for whom those drags alpha agonist eye drops may be prescribed as an alternative medication to decrease fluid production and help increase drainage.
+For glaucoma patients allergic to certain ingredients in prostaglandin and beta blocker eye drops , or whom those drugs are not effective, alpha agonist eye drops may be prescribed as an alternative medication to decrease fluid production and help increase drainage.
 When eye drops do not reduce intraocular pressure, surgery, such as a trabeculectomy may be necessary to reduce the pressure inside the eye.

 If it is time to have your eyes checked or if you haven't had your eyes checked in several years, please schedule an appointment for a comprehensive eye examination and glaucoma test today by calling the University Vision Centre: 915-533-1811.